 LEOs provided us with basic demographic information: age, gender, race, and education.
 LEO demographic profiles and jurisdictional differences by size have not changed much over the past 15 years (and possibly longer; we are not aware of results prior to 2004).
 LEOs are a largely homogeneous group in terms of race, gender, and age.
-We find some minor differences in education, gender, and age trends when the data are broken down by jurisdiction size as measured by total registered voters.
-Table 2 compares these key demographic categories between the two years of the survey and by between smaller and larger jurisdictions.
+However we find some differences in gender, race, ethnicity, education, salary, and age when the results from 2020 are broken down by jurisdiction size as measured by total registered voters.
+Table 2 shares these key demographic measure overall and by three jurisdiction size classes.